archont58/python-practice/README.md

 In this repo I publish the code created during the study of practice python.

 ---
+`matplotlib/simple_graph.ipynb` - Creating a simple graph using matplotlib.

+---
 `other/array_filling.py` - The array is filled with random numbers.
 The length of the array is entered by the user.

 `other/binary_search.py` - Implementation of a simple binary search.